icub-tech-iit/documentation/docs/icub_firmware/firmwareupdater/firmwareupdater.md

 #### Discover hidden CAN boards
 This section describes the procedure that you should use when you cannot discover a `CAN` board connected to a specific `ETH` board, even if the master `ETH` board is in `maintenance` mode and you checked that there are no hardware issues related to the cabling.
-Here follows the step-by-step procedure (which is also shown by a video at the end of the section):
+Here is the step-by-step procedure (also shown in the animated GIF at the end of the section):

 - Supposed that the you have already tried to set the specific `ETH` board in the `maintenance` status and triggered the `Discover` button without finding any `CAN` board connected to the `ETH` board, proceed as illustarted by the following steps
 - In a terminal type `FirmwareUpdater -a` (or `FirmwareUpdater --admin`)